-As a member of the University you are entitled to attend any university lecture or class, in any subject, provided it is not advertised as restricted to a specific group of candidates for special papers.
+As a member of the University, you are entitled to attend any University lecture or class, in any subject, provided it is not advertised as restricted to a specific group of candidates for special papers.
 You may be encouraged by your supervisors and tutors to attend some of the undergraduate lectures in relevant subjects.
 You may also wish to widen your expertise in non-archaeological subjects in this way.
 Links to all Lecture lists across the University can be found at https://tinyurl.com/oxlectures.
-If you wish to sit in on other lectures, which may be online during MT21, you need to contact the course director ahead of time to seek permission to join and to arrange online access.